 Their websites look the same; their elevator pitches sound the same.
 Their promises say the same, it's a samey business.
 Forget about winning new clients, the war is for talent.
 Most leaders of accounting firms would tell you that their biggest challenge is not getting more clients, but getting more of the right people to drive growth and sustain the firm.

 Ben: Yes, that's interesting because I came to exactly the same conclusions through looking at the websites, the branding and the positioning statements in my research.
 There’s a lot of ‘samey’ website and branding, a distinct lack of firms being braver with their branding.

-On the topic of employer branding, even adding page such as ‘why work with us’ and putting out social media will help you reach out to a potential employee who is looking for a job with a firm, and perhaps wants to send their CV in speculatively then you could portray yourself as a company that it's attractive to work for.
+On the topic of employer branding, even adding a page such as ‘why work with us’ and putting out social media content will help you reach out to a potential employee who is looking for a job with a firm, and perhaps wants to send their CV in speculatively then you could portray yourself as a company that it's attractive to work for.

 Rob: Yes.
-Branding is not just for the clients to give them trust that they are with the right fan.
+Branding is not just for the clients to give them trust that they are with the right firm.
 It's not just for the prospects to give them confidence that they're about to work with the right firm.
 But as you're suggesting Ben, it is a statement of intent to be the employer of choice for the talent out there to come and work for you and with you.